 \section{Abstract}

-While developing a new vision-language LLM (VL-LLM) by pre-training on tremendous image-text pairs from scratch can be exceedingly resource-consuming, connecting an existing LLM with a comparatively lightweight visual prompt generator (VPG) becomes a feasible paradigm.
-However, further tuning the VPG part of the VL-LLM still suffers from indispensable computational costs, i.e., requiring thousands of GPU hours and millions of training data.
-One alternative solution is to transfer an existing VPG from any existing VL-LLMs for the target VL-LLM.

-In this work, we for the first time investigate the VPG transferability across LLMs, and explore a solution to reduce the cost of VPG transfer.
-We first study the VPG transfer across different LLM sizes (e.g., small-to-large), and across different LLM types, through which we diagnose the key factors to maximize the transfer efficiency.
-Based on our observation, we design a two-stage transfer framework named \textbf{VPGTrans}, which is simple yet highly effective.
-Through extensive experiments, we demonstrate that VPGTrans helps significantly speed up the transfer learning process without compromising performance.
-Remarkably, it helps achieve the VPG transfer from BLIP-2 OPT$_\text{2.7B}$ to BLIP-2 OPT$_\text{6.7B}$ with over 10 times speed-up and 10.7\% training data compared with connecting a VPG to OPT$_\text{6.7B}$ from scratch.
-Further, a series of intriguing findings and potential rationales behind them are provided and discussed.
-Finally, we showcase the practical value of our VPGTrans approach, by customizing two novel VL-LLMs, including VL-LLaMA and VL-Vicuna, with recently released LLaMA and Vicuna LLMs.
-With our VPGTrans, one can build a novel high-performance VL-LLM at affordably lower cost.
+Since developing a new multimodal LLM (MLLM) by pre-training on a tremendous amount of image-text pairs from scratch is exceedingly resource-consuming, connecting an existing LLM with a comparatively lightweight visual prompt generator (VPG) becomes a feasible paradigm.
+However, further tuning the VPG component of the MLLM still incurs significant computational costs, such as thousands of GPU hours and millions of training data points.
+An alternative solution is to transfer an existing VPG from one MLLM to the target MLLM.
+In this work, we investigate VPG transferability across LLMs for the first time, aiming to reduce the cost of VPG transfer.
+Specifically, we explore VPG transfer across different LLM sizes (\eg small-to-large) and types.
+We identify key factors to maximize the transfer efficiency, based on which we develop a simple yet highly effective two-stage transfer framework, called \textbf{VPGTrans}.
+Notably, it enables VPG transfer from BLIP-2 OPT$_\text{2.7B}$ to BLIP-2 OPT$_\text{6.7B}$ with less than 10\% of GPU hours using only 10.7\% of the training data compared to training a VPG for OPT$_\text{6.7B}$ from scratch.
+Furthermore, we provide a series of intriguing findings and discuss potential explanations behind them.
+Finally, we showcase the practical value of our VPGTrans approach, by customizing two novel MLLMs, including VL-LLaMA and VL-Vicuna, with the recently released LLaMA and Vicuna LLMs.